rust-cli/book/src/tutorial/packaging.md

 and you might be wondering how to install it.
 In contrast to libraries,
-which cargo will download and compile for you when you run `cargo build` (or a similar command), you'll need to tell it to explicitly install binaries.
+which cargo will download and compile for you when you run `cargo build` or a similar command, you'll need to tell it to explicitly install binaries.

 This is done using
 `cargo install <crate-name>`.
-It will by default download the crate, compile all the binary targets it contains
+It will download the crate by default, compile all the binary targets it contains
 (in "release" mode, so it might take a while) and copy them into the `~/.cargo/bin/` directory.
-(Make sure that your shell knows to look there for binaries!)
+Make sure that your shell knows to look there for binaries!

 It's also possible to
 install crates from git repositories,